dahall/Vanara/System/AssemblyReport.md

 BackgroundCopyJobSecurity | HTTP security flags that indicate which errors to ignore when connecting to the server. | AllowSilentRedirect, CheckCRL, IgnoreInvalidCerts, IgnoreExpiredCerts, IgnoreUnknownCA, IgnoreWrongCertUsage, AllowReportedRedirect, DisallowRedirect, AllowHttpsToHttpRedirect
 BackgroundCopyJobState | Defines constant values for the different states of a job. | Queued, Connecting, Transferring, Suspended, Error, TransientError, Transferred, Acknowledged, Cancelled
 BackgroundCopyJobType | Defines constant values that specify the type of transfer job, such as download. | Download, Upload, UploadReply
-DeviceType | Represents the format of the virtual disk. | Unknown, Iso, Vhd, Vhdx, VhdSet NetworkInterfaceAccessType | The interface access type. | Loopback, Broadcast, PointToPoint, PointToMultiPoint NetworkInterfaceAdministrativeStatus | Specifies the NDIS network interface administrative status, as described in RFC 2863. | Up, Down, Testing
+BatteryStatus | Indicates the status of the battery. | NotPresent, Discharging, Idle, Charging DeviceType | Represents the format of the virtual disk. | Unknown, Iso, Vhd, Vhdx, VhdSet EnergySaverStatus | Specifies the status of battery saver. | Disabled, Off, On NetworkInterfaceAccessType | The interface access type. | Loopback, Broadcast, PointToPoint, PointToMultiPoint NetworkInterfaceAdministrativeStatus | Specifies the NDIS network interface administrative status, as described in RFC 2863. | Up, Down, Testing
 NetworkInterfaceConnectionType | Specifies the NDIS network interface connection type. | Dedicated, Passive, Demand